Get Buy-in for Software Localization in 5 Key Steps

 Moreover, stress the fact that localization is one of the megatrends of the 21st century: In the age of increasing digitalization, having a proper localization strategy is proving more and more crucial for businesses around the globe.
 Recent research shows that with the Covid-19 pandemic, 62% of business owners increased their localization spending to keep up with the global market.
 Try to leverage this trend in order to obtain financing for your project.

-In addition, don’t forget to add some sense of urgency.
-The growing trend to localization means that competition on the market for digital products is getting harder.
-That’s why hesitating is not really an option.
+In addition, don't forget to add some sense of urgency.
+The growing trend towards localization means that competition on the market for software products is getting harder.
+That's why hesitating is not really an option.
 The gap with your competitors might be impossible to close, and the revenue from that market might be gone (almost) forever.

 Last but not least, remember that it all comes down to the language you use.
 Choose the right words to present your strategy: a catchy, inspiring title will increase your chance of succeeding.
 For example, “establishing a global brand presence” sounds way better than “increasing spending for translations.